sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 Protect your WordPress site from DDoS attacks with rate limiting, bot detection, high traffic bot logging, and Cloudflare support.

 == Description ==
 The **Anti Browser DDoS Protection** plugin provides robust protection against denial-of-service (DoS) attacks on your WordPress site.
 It implements IP-based rate limiting, with configurable settings for subscribers, non-logged-in users, and verified bots, while excluding administrators and other non-subscriber roles.
 The plugin features advanced bot detection to identify and limit suspicious bots, supports Cloudflare for accurate client IP detection, and excludes static assets (e.g., CSS, JS, images) to maintain site performance.
-An intuitive admin panel allows you to configure rate limits, bot exclusions, trusted bot IP ranges (with automatic duplicate removal), high traffic bot logging, and view logs for blocked, banned, and high traffic bots.
+An intuitive admin panel allows you to configure rate limits, bot exclusions, trusted bot IP ranges (with automatic duplicate removal), high traffic bot logging, and view logs for blocked, banned, and high traffic bots, all with User Agent details.

 **Key Features:**
 - Rate limiting based on IP for subscribers and non-logged-in users, with configurable maximum requests and time window.
 - Excludes non-subscriber logged-in users (e.g., administrators, editors) from rate limiting.
 - Advanced bot detection to identify suspicious bots (bots using trusted User Agents but from unverified IPs).
-- Suspicious bots are subject to the same rate limiting as regular users and logged for monitoring.
+- Suspicious bots are subject to the same rate limiting as regular users and logged with User Agent in the Blocked IPs Log.
 - Configurable rate limiting for verified excluded bots (default: 100 requests per minute), with logging for bots exceeding this limit.
 - High Traffic Excluded Bots Log to track verified bots with excessive requests, including IP, User Agent, and timestamp.
 - Admin panel to configure maximum requests, time window, excluded bots, trusted bot IP ranges, and high traffic bot limits (in CIDR format).
 - Automatic removal of duplicate IP ranges in the **Bot IP Ranges** field on save, keeping the first occurrence.
 - Support for Cloudflare real IP detection using `CF-Connecting-IP` and `X-Forwarded-For` headers.
 - Excludes static assets (CSS, JS, images, fonts, etc.) from rate limiting to optimize performance.
-- Logs blocked, banned, and high traffic bots with timestamps using the WordPress timezone, viewable in the admin panel with options to clear logs.
+- Logs blocked, banned, and high traffic bots with IP, User Agent, and timestamps using the WordPress timezone, viewable in the admin panel with options to clear logs.
+- Donate link in the admin panel to support the project.
 - Automatic cleanup of transients, blocked IPs, banned IPs, high traffic bots, and bot IP ranges on plugin deactivation to prevent database bloat.

 Ideal for WordPress sites seeking enhanced security against automated attacks, with seamless integration for Cloudflare users and advanced bot management.